-Population statistics describe the size, make up and change of the UK population.
+Population statistics describe the size, make-up of and change in the UK population.

 This overview focuses on statistics published by the Office for National Statistics (ONS).